Are There Differences Between DWI and DUI?

 John Landreth: Absolutely not.
 It’s totally free to talk and I’ll tell them everything that I possibly can about what they’re charge is.

 Bill Powers: All right.
 We’re not an arm twisting firm.
 We’re here to provide information.
 We hope that you can retain us.
 If you don’t retain us we encourage you to retain someone else that has a substantial amount of experience in driving while impaired cases, DUI cases, DUAC, and understand this kind of nuances and how things work.
 We don’t charge for consultation.
 What you tell us is confidential.
 It’s not meant to embarrass you or harass you or cause you a hard time.
 We are a firm that’s right on the border.
 We’re in the Charlotte Metro region.
-We also have another office in Concord.
 We see a fair number of these on the surrounding counties both in North and South Carolina.
 John you focus, and I always forget what county …